 Amidst all this, the Union Government had even suggested conducting a national level common entrance exam for B. Ed similar to NEET UG.

 - If imposed, there wll be several benefits.
 There is a huge disparity from B.Ed institution to institution in terms of completion of B. Ed syllabus, conducting regular B. Ed exams and announcement of B. Ed exam results.
 Furthermore, there are numerous colleges who have still not closed the B. Ed admissions and students have been left in jeopardy.
 With implementation of a single B. Ed entrance exam, all these problems will be resolved.

 - From an organisation point of view too, having a single entrance exam for B. Ed will be advantageous as the B. Ed results will be announced on the same date, issuing of B. Ed certificates will become much easier and B. Ed placements can also happen in a systematic manner.

 - In addition, with a single curriculum, the pedagogy of the B. Ed course will be styreamlined across the nation.

-However, some of the college managements were of the opinion that ever since B.Ed course was changed into a duration of two years, students are not joining the course and the demand has declined gradually.
+However, some of the college management were of the opinion that ever since B.Ed course was changed into a duration of two years, students are not joining the course and the demand has declined gradually.

 NCTE had increased the duration of B.Ed course in 2014 and did not make any developments in the curriculum.
 The syllabus which was taught in one year is being taught in two years.

 Around 60% of B.Ed seats are vacant in Andhra Pradesh too.
 At this juncture, the government has granted permission to 149 new colleges.
-However, Tamil Nadu received a good response for B.Ed course this year.
-Around 90% seats have been filled.
+However, Tamil Nadu received a good response for the B.Ed course this year.
+Around 90% of seats have been filled.